 One of the most important (even critical) issues church leaders face is the challenge of finding leaders to enable and fuel the growth of their ministries.
 Without a good supply of leaders, a church will find it very difficult to grow, increasing conversions and expanding its impact on the community and beyond.
-And, if the church is focused on reaching the un-churched, very often developing leaders involves getting them across the line of faith first.
+And, if the church is focused on reaching the un-churched, developing leaders often involves getting them across the line of faith first.

 Here at my church, we’ve developed a process called Leadership Evangelism.
 It’s basically a leadership development process for churches that attract at least as many (if not more) non-believing leaders as they do Christian leaders.